TimesysGit/vigiles-buildroot/Readme.md

                --- Enable Timesys Vigiles CVE Check
                *** Vigiles Kernel CVE Reporting Options ***
                *** Customizing / Amending Vigiles Report ***
-         ()    Custom Manifest and Report Name
+         ()    Custom SBOM and Report Name
          ()    Subfolder name
 ```

 If a Dashboard Config is used, a subfolder name can be specified for dynamic folder creation.
-Manifests will be uploaded to a subfolder with this name within the location specified in the Dashbord Config.
+SBOMs will be uploaded to a subfolder with this name within the location specified in the Dashbord Config.
 If one does not exist, it will be created.
 This option will be overridden by the environment variable ```VIGILES_SUBFOLDER_NAME```